What To Pack For Greece – Packing Lists For Every Season

 Chania, Crete, in June

-Daytime temperatures here in Athens can easily go over 35C / 95F.
+During the summer, daytime temperatures here in Athens can easily go over 35C / 95F.
 In recent years, we’ve seen highs of around 43C / 110F, and it was quite unbearable.
-The islands and countryside tend to be a little cooler, but are still very warm.

 Greek summers are not humid like in tropical countries, so you generally won’t have to worry about sudden thunderstorms.
 You will actually find that locals welcome summer rain, after long periods of drought.